vmware-archive/ruby-client/README.md

     * `:start_time` - An object of class `Time` that specifies the query start time.
 Default: `Time.now - 600`.
     * `:end_time` - And object of class `Time` that specifies the query end time.
 Default: `Time.now`.
     * `:response_format` `[ :raw, :ruby, :graphite, :highcharts ]` - See the section "Response Classes" below.
 Default: `:raw`.
+    * `:prefix_length` - Used when performing schema manipulations.
+See the Graphite response format below.
+Default `1`.

 ### Response Classes